 back to top

-Duncan's Martial Arts has become a self described "home away from home" for Sibak Broughton.
+Duncan's Martial Arts has become a self described "home away from home" for Sifu Broughton.
 His sincere, genuine love of the martial arts resonates in his teaching.
-As much as Sibak Broughton claims the dojo has done for him, we feel that we have benefited more from his contribution to our organization.
+As much as Sifu Broughton claims the dojo has done for him, we feel that we have benefited more from his contribution to our organization.

-On March 19, 2005 Sibak Broughton was promoted to the rank of Nidan, 2nd Degree Black Belt.
+On March 19, 2005 Sifu Broughton was promoted to the rank of Nidan, 2nd Degree Black Belt.

-On November 30, 2007 Sibak Broughton was promoted to the rank of Sandan, 3rd Degree Black Belt.
+On November 30, 2007 Sifu Broughton was promoted to the rank of Sandan, 3rd Degree Black Belt.

 back to top